cybercryptio/d1-client-dotnet/Encryptonize.Client/README.md

 ```

 ## Run tests
-The tests require having the Encryptonize Core service running locally.

-You can configure the connection to the Encryptonize Service through environment variables:
+The tests require having the Encryptonize Service running.
+You can configure the connection to the service through environment variables:
 ```
 E2E_TEST_URL  = <Encryptonize Service endpoint>
 E2E_TEST_CERT = <Client certificate>